Adhesive category theory for graph rewriting in Rocq: General Category Theory

 Structures defined with HB are \emph{bundled}.
 For example, a category is a single package containing the type of objects, the type of the homsets, the identities, etc. This is convenient when we want to quantify on structures, and yields concise and readable proof contexts: we may have a single variable \lstinline{i: A $\simeq$ B} that denotes an isomorphism, rather than a variable for the underlying morphism and a separate assumption about it actually being an isomorphism.

 However, there are situations where we need unbundled structures.
 Consider for instance the statement: ``pullbacks along isomorphisms are isomorphisms''.
 The isomorphism taken as input can be fully bundled, but the output one cannot: it is the purpose of the lemma to promote it from being a mere morphism to being an isomorphism; so we need a name for the predicate ``being an isomorphism''.
-Within the hierarchy of morphisms, this phenomenon is frequent within proofs, where we have morphisms in the local context that we must progressively upgrade to regular monos, split monos, etc. To this end, we use either \emph{aliases} or the \emph{packing} mechanism provided by HB.
-In both cases, we use some ad-hoc boilerplate code which should become a generic promotion tactic in the future.

 This tension between bundled and unbundled definitions also occurs with concepts outside our current hierarchies.
 Consider for instance pullbacks, for which we may use several definitions, each with its own pros and cons: \begin{enumerate} \item Being a pullback can be stated as a property of four morphisms organized in a square: